vrunge/gfpop/README.tex.md

 %\VignetteIndexEntry{An Introduction to gfpop}
 -->

-DANGER : code broken in August in preparation for big update!
+DANGER : code broken in September in preparation for big update!

 # gfpop Vignette